-Give students a product from the Design Museum Shop or ask them to refer to their previous product analysis from the Design Museum Shop research to prompt their thinking.
+Give students a product from the handling collection, or ask them to refer to their previous product analysis to prompt their thinking.
 Using their design criteria or specification, what will they need to find out in order to develop a design that meets the user's needs?

 Ask students to complete research to inform the design of their product.
+Students can continue to use the handling collection and other relevant products to focus their research.
 The questions below are designed to help students to consider the key aspects related to their product.
 Depending on the product idea additional or different aspects may need to be researched.
 Students could work independently or in pairs or groups to conduct relevant research related to the team's product.